Numbers Into Beauty – Valencia

 Curtain Call

 The Palacio de las Artes (opera house) was by far my favorite part of the complex.
-It seemed to defy gravity from the outside and from the inside it defied sound.
-The acoustics in the 4 main theaters were genius as well as the technical designs of the stages which allow for the biggest productions in the world to be hosted there in opera, theatre, and music.
-Our guide took us through each hall explaining what each one was used for as we sat in the comfortable leather seats produced by the same people who create the leather seats for Ferrari.
+It seemed to defy gravity from the outside, and from the inside, it defied sound.
+The acoustics in the four main theaters were genius, as well as the technical designs of the stages, which allowed for the biggest productions in the world to be hosted there in opera, theatre, and music.
+Our guide took us through each hall, explaining what each one was used for as we sat in the comfortable leather seats produced by the same people who created the leather seats for Ferrari.
 I thought this an interesting and appropriate fact to share since we were in Valencia for the F1 race.
-She also took us to all of the open areas, gardens, and views explaining the architecture and design.
-Each open space displayed a beautiful symmetry highlighting once again that math (specifically geometry) can be art.
-The building was a maze of stairways, theatres, open space, elevators, and surprising views.
+She also took us to all of the open areas, gardens, and views, explaining the architecture and design.
+Each open space displayed a beautiful symmetry, highlighting once again that math (specifically geometry) can be art.
+The building was a maze of stairways, theatres, open spaces, elevators, and surprising views.

 Stage opera house valencia